laurentpayot/floweret/README.md

 # {size: 24, hasSpam: true}
 sandwichInfo = recipeInfo(" egg spam spam bacon spam   ", 'trimed')

-# the result is type-checked as Info
+# the result is type-checked as TextInfo
 sandwichInfo.size = "foo" # TypeError: Expected TextInfo: an object with key 'size' of type 'Number' instead of String "foo".

 recipeInfo() # TypeError: Expected argument #1 to be String, got undefined.